PeterTheobald/www.PeterTheobald.com/content/about.md

 ---
 I am a **site reliability engineer (SRE)** and **software engineer (SWE)** (and also a rock climber and geeky dad).
 This is my personal site with posts about [programming](/tech/), and [making geeky things and rock climbing](/play/).

-I am a Site Reliability Engineer for the Compute Technology Group at [Akamai](https://www.akamai.com) where I am improving reliability, metrics, observability and tooling for Linode cloud services to enable our projected 50x scaling of our cloud services network.
+I am a Senior Site Reliability Engineer for the Compute Technology Group at [Akamai](https://www.akamai.com) where I am improving reliability, metrics, observability and tooling for Linode cloud services to enable our projected 50x scaling of our cloud services network.

 Previously I was a Production Engineer at [Meta (Facebook)](https://www.facebook.com) solving systems problems in reliability, scalability, performance, and security for one of the world’s largest distributed computer networks serving billions of people across Facebook, Instagram, WhatsApp, Oculus and other products.